JuneKim/docker-nginx-gunicorn-flask/README.md

 ### Notice
-This code is from the great guide from Michael Herman as below. https://testdriven.io/blog/dockerizing-flask-with-postgres-gunicorn-and-nginx/
+This code is from the great guide by Michael Herman as below. https://testdriven.io/blog/dockerizing-flask-with-postgres-gunicorn-and-nginx/